Sanford's Ride To Freedom

 In celebration of this historic date in Florida, this ride will take you through some incredible black communities and historic buildings that help shape Central Florida.

-Goldsboro: The 2nd African American incorporated city in the United States, founded by William Clark in 1891, brother of Joseph Clark, founder of Eatonville.
+- Goldsboro: The 2nd African American incorporated city in the United States, founded by William Clark in 1891, brother of Joesph Clark, founder of Eatonville.
+If the City of Sanford had not annexed Goldsboro, there would have been two all-black incorporated cities in Central Florida—Eatonville and Goldsboro.

 Questions?